 Customer Lifespan

-This refers to the average length of time a customer remains active and engaged with a business.
+This refers to the average length of time existing customers remain active and engaged with a business.
 It is calculated by dividing the total time a customer remains active by the number of unique customers.

 This represents the expenses incurred by a business to acquire new customers.
 It includes marketing and advertising costs, sales team salaries, and any other expenses directly related to customer acquisition.